AuReMe/esmecata/README.md

 The `mmseqs_tmp` folder contains the intermediary files of mmseqs2 for each `observation_name`.

-The `reference_proteins` contains one tsv file per `observation_name` and this contains the clustered proteins.
-The column on the left contains the representative proteins of a cluster and the column of the right corresponds to the other proteins of the same cluster.
-There is two proteins per row so the same representative protein can be found multiple times.
+The `reference_proteins` contains one tsv file per `observation_name` and these files contain the clustered proteins kept after clustering process. it is similar to `cluster_founds` but it contains only protein kept after clsutering and threshold.

+The `reference_proteins_consensus_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
+So comapred to the fasta of `fasta_consensus` it is a sublist with only cluster passing the threshold.

+The `reference_proteins_representative_fasta` contains the consensus proteins associated to an `observation_name` for the cluster kept after clustering process.
+So comapred to the fasta of `fasta_representative` it is a sublist with only cluster passing the threshold.

 The `proteome_cluster_tax_id.tsv` file is the same than the one created in `esmecata proteomes`.